-Haag Cove Campground is at the north end of Lake Roosevelt National Recreation Area The campground lies on the banks of Lake Roosevelt and offers outstanding views of the lake!
+Haag Cove Campground is at the north end of Lake Roosevelt National Recreation Area.
+This beautiful campground lies on the banks of Lake Roosevelt in an open setting, giving outstanding views of the lake.

 Haag Cove Campground - Lake Roosevelt National Recreation Area